maniaplanet/documentation/dedicated-server/xmlrpc/xml-rpc-scripts.md

 * Example : []
 * Note : This callback is sent at the end of the warm up

+#### LibXmlRpc_Pause
+* Data : An array with one value saying if the mode is in pause or not
+* Example : ["True"]
+* Note : This callback is sent after using the `LibXmlRpc_GetPause` method or when the pause status changes.
+* Version : available since XmlRpcCommon.Script.txt_v2015-02-23

 ### LibXmlRpc_ScoresReady
 * Data : Nothing
 * Example : []